This post may contain affiliate links. Please see my disclosure policy for details.

 Nottingham Castle was built by William Peverel on orders from William the Conqueror in 1068.
 This is how the Norman stronghold got its original name of Peverel Castle.

-Once it opens again, I would definitely make an effort to visit as they are meant to be opening a brand new immersive Robin Hood exhibition.
-This will bring Sherwood Forest right in the heart of the city!
+It’s just recently reopened in 2021 after three years of closure!
+I would definitely make an effort to visit as they have introduced a brand new immersive Robin Hood exhibition.
+It brings Sherwood Forest right to the heart of the city!

 Plus, you can take a guided tour of the caves beneath and see the Gaol where Robin was kept!
 Look out for Mortimer’s Hole.